Mother Goose in Prose: Contents

 The book's last selection features a girl named Dorothy who can talk to animals—an anticipation of the Oz books.
 When Baum later included this story in his Juvenile Speaker (1910) and The Snuggle Tales (1916–17), he changed the girl's name to Doris, to avoid confusing her with Dorothy Gale.

 Though handsomely produced, Mother Goose in Prose was priced relatively expensively for a children's book; it was "only moderately successful" commercially.
 Publisher Way and Williams went bankrupt a year later.
 Baum took a different approach in a subsequent venture, composing original verses for his Father Goose: His Book in 1899.

 Later editions

 New editions of Mother Goose in Prose appeared from Bounty Books in 1951 and after (ISBN 0-517-51904-6), Dover Publications in 2002, and Kessinger Publishing in 2004, among others.

+Adaptation

-The Jim Henson Company made a TV series based on the book called Jim Henson's Mother Goose Stories.
+The Jim Henson Company made a TV series based on the book called Jim Henson's Mother Goose Stories (1990).